lewagon/dotfiles/04-Front-End/09-Stimulus-JS/01-My-First-Event-Listener/README.md

 }
 ```

 Try to `console.log` something from the connect method.
 If you see it in the console, you're good to go!
+If you don't see anything, check that you have correctly attached your Stimulus controller to the DOM.
+For example, you can do that by adding the `data-controller="event-listener"` attribute to the `<button>` in the `index.html` file.

 ## Specs

-Your goal is to implement some JavaScript in the `javascript/listener.js` file. **You should react to the click on the blue button.** When clicked, we want:
+Your goal is to implement some JavaScript in the `lib/controllers/event_listener_controller.js` file. **You should react to the click on the blue button.** When clicked, the controller will trigger a `disable()` function which will:

-- The button to be disabled.
+- Disable the button.
 This can be done by adding the `.disabled` class.
-- The button text to change from "Click me!" to "Bingo!"
+- Change the text inside the button from "Click me!" to "Bingo!"
 - Optional: the `sound.mp3` [plays in the Browser](https://stackoverflow.com/questions/9419263/playing-audio-with-javascript)

 The sound might not work on some browsers running on **Ubuntu**.
 To fix it, just run: